pollycoder/pollycoder.github.io/_posts/2022-09-01-Basic-Usage-of-ROS-A .md

 ## Part 2 Installation

-> Tips: In this essay, we recommend Ubuntu 20.04, because this is the latest version compatible with both ROS 1 and 2.
+> In this essay, we recommend Ubuntu 20.04, because this is the latest version compatible with both ROS 1 and 2.
 Even though we do not use ROS 2 here,  since ROS 1 has already stopped updating, we are almost sure that ROS 2 might replace ROS 1 in the future.
 {: .prompt-tip }

 ### Step 1: Choose your ROS version